cambiegroup/flowchem/docs/user-guides/explanation/abstraction.md

 3. **Code Reusability**: By using inheritance, flowchem avoids code duplication.
 Methods and attributes defined in a parent class are automatically available in all child classes, promoting the principle of "Don't Repeat Yourself" (DRY).

-## Practical Impact

-This level of abstraction ensures that users can manage and configure devices with minimal effort, focusing on high-level functionality rather than low-level implementation details.
-The configuration file, written in a simple and human-readable TOML format, allows users to make necessary changes quickly and efficiently.

 Citations:
 [1] https://pythonbasics.org/inheritance/